Halt and Catch Fire (TV series): Second season (2015)

 At Jacob's request, Joe raises Mutiny's rates, much to Cameron's chagrin, but Donna and Joe negotiate a compromise contingent on Mutiny meeting certain benchmarks.
 One of them is porting their software to the AT&T UNIX PC, which they unsuccessfully fake during a demo for Joe.
 Impressed by their ingenuity, Joe convinces Jacob to make an acquisition offer to Mutiny, but after realizing Jacob would corrupt the startup's vision, Joe convinces Cameron to reject it.
 He decides to quit Westgroup and after marrying Sara, plans to move them to California.
 Gordon admits his medical diagnosis to Donna and begins stress therapy after his condition worsens following the failure of his homebuilt computer business.
-Tom and Cameron write a first-person shooter game, but on the night of its planned launch, Westgroup replaces Mutiny's service on their network with a copycat, "WestNet".
+Tom and Cameron create a first-person shooter game, but on the night of its planned launch, Westgroup replaces Mutiny's service on their network with a copycat, "WestNet".
 Joe denies involvement, but the Mutiny staff disbelieve him.
 Cameron and Donna sell their game to sustain the company, causing Tom to break up with Cameron and quit Mutiny.
 Cameron emotionally manipulates Joe in order to run the Sonaris malware on a Westgroup computer, crippling their network during Joe's presentation of WestNet at a shareholders meeting.

 Sara annuls her marriage to Joe, while Jacob is scapegoated for the WestNet fiasco and fired.
 After Gordon admits to an affair, Donna gives him an ultimatum: he must purchase and renovate a mainframe in California for Mutiny, move their family there with the company, and take a job with them; he agrees.
 Having transitioned from games to an online community, Mutiny departs for California.
 Gordon writes Joe an antivirus program in hopes of helping Westgroup, but Joe uses it instead to pitch a venture capitalist.
 He invites Gordon to join the endeavor but is refused.
-Gordon is furious to learn later that Joe has received $10 million in funding for a new company in the San Francisco Bay Area, MacMillan Utility.
+Gordon is furious to learn later that Joe has received $10 million in funding for a new company in the San Francisco Bay Area called MacMillan Utility.